uptrace/bunrouter/README.md

 ## Routing Rules

-The syntax here is also modeled after httprouter.
+The syntax here is modeled after httprouter.
 Each variable in a path may match on one segment only, except for an optional catch-all variable at the end of the URL.

 Some examples of valid URL patterns are: